-Kanchenjunga Trek is third tallest mountains (28,169 ft/8,586 m) on Earth, means “The Five Treasures of Snows”.
+Kanchenjunga Trek is third tallest mountains (28,169 ft/8,586 m) on Earth, which means “The Five Treasures of Snows”.
 Kanchenjunga base camp Trek is one of the less demanding trek routes because of its remoteness.
 Another interesting fact is that four of the five peaks reach or go over 8,450 m.

-Kangchenjunga is the lowest peak reaching a height of 7,903 meters, next is Kanchenjunga South at 8,494 meters.
+Magic Kangchenjunga is the lowest peak reaching a height of 7,903 meters, next is Kanchenjunga South at 8,494 meters.
 There is Kanchenjunga Central 8,482 meter, Kanchenjunga West 8,505 meter and the highest Kanchenjunga main at 8,586 meters above sea level.

 In Nepal, Kanchenjunga has been made a conservation area run by the World Wildlife Fund, protecting.
-Red panda animal can be seen here.
+Conservation Red panda animal can be seen here.
 It is encircled with dozens of peaks, each of them competing with their queen.

 Mystical Kangchenjunga Trek can be done either in Autumn season or in Spring season as basic lodge style or as a Tent style.
 There is an option, however, if the team is interested, to cross two passes, the Lapsang La (16,760 ft) and Sinon la – Mirgin La (15,300 ft) depending on the conditions.
 We fly from Kathmandu to Biratnagar, transfer to Basantapur on the same day and begin the journey.
-This trek can be done at any time (except winter) during the year.

 Abundant flora and fauna, Kangchenjunga conservation, Kangchenjunga (8,585m) 3rd tallest mountains, Scenic flights either to Biratnagar or Taplejung, explore KBC, Magnificent views of Mt.
 Everest, Makalu and Kangchenjunga, Crossing the pass over Mirgi la, Diverse flora and fauna and rich local culture, The native Nepali communities such as Sherpa, Limbu, Rai and Gurung.